NREL/buildstockbatch/docs/installation.rst

 installation.
 You will need to use an AWS account with appropriate permissions.

-The first time you run ``buildstock_aws`` it may take several minutes, especially over a slower internet connection as it is downloading and building a docker image If you make changes to buildstockbatch, run this again before submitting another job.
+The first time you run ``buildstock_aws`` it may take several minutes, especially over a slower internet connection as it is downloading and building a docker image.
+If you make changes to buildstockbatch, run this again before submitting another job.